AldonaPiet/AldonaPiet/README.md

 I decided to become a tester.

-I gained my first experience in QA thanks to Dare IT challenges: Automatic  Tests + Python
+I gained my first experience in QA thanks to Dare IT challenges: Automatic  Tests + Python:

+<a href:"https://github.com/AldonaPiet/challenge_portfolio_aldona"> Selenium Webdriver + Python </a>

+<a href: "https://github.com/AldonaPiet/challengerobotframework"> Robot Framework </a>

 I passed ISTQB FL exam and now am working to get some practical skills using my knowledge of Python & Robot Framework